Heating and cooling information

 - Be Mindful of Strenuous Activities.
 Avoid strenuous activities if you are outside or in non-air-conditioned buildings.
 If you are working outdoors, take frequent rest and refreshment breaks in a shaded area.

 - Visit a Cooling Center.
-The Yorba Linda Community Center and Yorba Linda Public Library serve as cooling centers during periods of excessive heat.
+The Yorba Linda Community Center serves as cooling centers during periods of excessive heat.
 For hours of operation, view our facility information page.
 For evening and weekend hours at the Community Center, call 714-961-7181.
 Other indoor facilities such as movie theaters, restaurants, and stores make great places to cool off.

 PROTECT THOSE AT RISK FOR HEAT ILLNESS